LSSTDESC/qp/docs/developer_docs/contribution.md

 ## Documentation

 * every function should have docstrings describing what the function does
-* what is expected in terms of documentation upkeep (may be nothing, but ideally would have some expectations of updating documentation as code is updated)
+* what is expected in terms of documentation upkeep (i.e. if you change something and the documentation is now out of date)

 ## PR

 * steps for submitting a PR to github
+    * run pylint
+    * make sure you have appropriate test coverage